SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 grant_type={grant_type}&assertion={assertion}&scope={scope}
 </pre>

-The authorization header needs to be set as described in [Calling Ozwillo without an access_token](#s2-auth-without-token).
+The authorization header needs to be set as described in [Calling the platform without an access_token](#s2-auth-without-token).

 You should then receive a successful response with the following fields in the JSON payload: